 Like lens materials, prescription sunglass lens colors fall to personal preference, and where and when you intend to wear them.
 Each lens color is designed for different light conditions.
 Use a lens color guide to compare colors and decide which one will benefit you the most.
 Most, if not all, lens colors and materials available in conventional sunglasses, are also available in prescription sunglasses (depending on the brand and inventory).

-If you're shopping for prescription sunglasses, then you most likely already have a prescription.
-If you don't, you'll need to obtain one.
-In this section of the prescription sunglasses ordering process, you can just copy your prescription into the form provided.
+If you're shopping for prescription sunglasses, then you most likely already have a prescription, but if you don’t, you'll need to obtain one.
+Once you have your prescription, you can just copy your prescription into the form provided.
 If you need assistance better understanding your prescription, we can help with that too.

 Your Pupillary Distance (PD) should be included in your prescription, but if it happens to be missing or omitted, we can help you easily measure your PD.
 Once your PD is determined, select “one" or “two" from the PD options and then select your measurements in the dropdowns.